Skip to main content

 Frequently Asked Questions

-Most assets can be transferred to a revocable living trust, including real estate, bank accounts, investment accounts, vehicles, and personal property.
-Retirement accounts (401k, IRA) and life insurance typically name the trust as beneficiary rather than being transferred directly.
+Real estate, bank accounts, investment accounts, vehicles, and personal property.
+Retirement accounts (401k, IRA) use beneficiary designations rather than being retitled.
+Life insurance policies can name the trust as beneficiary.

-You name a trustee to manage the trust.
-Most people name themselves as trustee during their lifetime, with a successor trustee who takes over if they become incapacitated or pass away.
-The successor trustee distributes assets to your beneficiaries according to the trust terms.
+You name a trustee.
+Most people name themselves during their lifetime, with a successor trustee who takes over if they become incapacitated or pass away.

 What is a Revocable Living Trust?